ga4gh/vrs/docs/source/concepts/MolecularVariation/CisPhasedBlock.rst

 .. _CisPhasedBlock:

-CisPhasedBlock
+Cis-Phased Block
-!!!!!!!!!!!!!!
+!!!!!!!!!!!!!!!!

-The CisPhasedBlock is a set of Alleles that are found *in-cis*: occurring on the same physical molecule.
-The CisPhasedBlock structure is useful for representing genetic *Haplotypes*, which are commonly described with respect to locations on a gene, a set of nearby genes, or other physically proximal genetic markers that tend to be transmitted together.
-Unlike haplotypes, the CisPhasedBlock is not also used to convey information about genetic ancestry.
+The Cis-Phased Block is a set of Alleles that are found *in-cis*: occurring on the same physical molecule.
+The `CisPhasedBlock` structure is useful for representing genetic *Haplotypes*, which are commonly described with respect to locations on a gene, a set of nearby genes, or other physically proximal genetic markers that tend to be transmitted together.
+Unlike haplotypes, the `CisPhasedBlock` is not also used to convey information about genetic ancestry.

 .. admonition:: New in v2